-The best way to tell when fruit is ready to harvest is often the simple taste test.
-This is good advice for apples, peaches, plums and grapes.
+The best way to tell when apples, peaches, plums and grapes are ready to harvest is often a simple taste test.

 Pears are the exception.
 “Tree ripened” pears will not be satisfactory.
-Pears left on trees ripen from the inside out and stone cells fully develop making for “gritty” eating.
+Pears left on trees ripen from the inside out.
 When the outside is ready, the inside is often brown mush.
 If picked slightly immature, they ripen uniformly with a smoother flesh consistency.

 Harvest most European pears such as ’Bartlett’ and ‘D’Anjou’ when they easily detach from trees.
 Tilt them upward to horizontal and they come loose when ready for harvest.
 ‘Bosc’ pears are always difficult to separate from the tree and stems may have to be clipped with a sharp pruner.
 All pears should feel hard when picked.

 Ripen pears indoors.
 Some pears such as D’Anjou require cold storage before ripening.
-Bartlett does not but 2 days of chilling may help even ripening.
+Bartlett does not but 2 days of chilling may help them to ripen more evenly.
 D’Anjou and Bosc should be chilled for 2 weeks in the refrigerator away from apples, onions, potatoes and other fruits and vegetables.

 Ripen at room temperature, 65 to 75 degrees F. Warm temperatures of 85 degrees F or higher interfere with ripening.
 Bartlett pears generally ripen in 5 days, Bosc in 7 days and D’Anjou in 7 to 10 days.
 The longer pears are chilled, the shorter the ripening time when removed from cold storage.